Renu Gour

-Renu Gour (also Renu Rani, born 16 January 2001) is an Indian professional footballer who plays as a forward for the Indian Women's League club Kickstart and the India women's national team.
+Renu Gour (also Renu Rani, born 16 January 2001) is an Indian professional footballer who plays as a forward for the Indian Women's League club Sribhumi and the India women's national team.

 Early life

 Renu was born in Mangali Mohabat, Haryana.

 Club career

 Renu has played for Kickstart FC in India.

 International career

 Renu made her senior debut for India on 8 April 2021 as a 88th-minute substitution in a 1–2 friendly loss to Belarus.
 She scored her first goal for national team against Chinese Taipei in a friendly match on 13 October 2021.